Voting by Mail

 You may vote by FPCA if you are:

 - An active duty member, spouse and dependent(s) of the U.S. Armed Forces or Merchant Marine absent from and claiming McLennan County as your legal residence; or

-- A U.S. citizen residing outside of the United States and claiming McLennan County as your legal residence.
+- A U.S. citizen residing outside of the United States and claiming McLennan County as your legal residence; or

 Applicants may submit a Federal Post Card Application beginning January 1st of each year.

 A Federal Post Card Application may be hand delivered by the voter, emailed, or mailed to our office.
-By Texas law, if an FPCA is faxed, the original application must also be mailed and received in our office within 4 business days.
+Under Texas law, if an FPCA is faxed, the original application must also be mailed and received in our office within 4 business days.